What is Behavioral Psychology?

 Modern Behavioral Psychology

 Behaviorism went on to become one of the leading psychology theories of the 20th century, and its principals still underlie a great deal of modern research into human behavior.
-While B. F. Skinner’s radical approach has ultimately been found – with the emergence of fields like cognitive neuroscience – to be more nuanced, it inspired new ways of examining human behavior.
+While B. F. Skinner’s radical approach has ultimately been found – with the emergence of fields like cognitive psychology (which we discuss in a blog post here) – to be more nuanced, it inspired new ways of examining human behavior.

 Modern Behavioral Psychology, or Behaviorism, continues to explore how our behavior can be shaped by reinforcement and punishments.
 For example, new eye tracking experiments can develop an understanding of how we learn through positive and negative feedback.